 Ontario winters can be challenging for motorists.
 Weather conditions can be unpredictable, placing extra demand on your vehicle and driving skills.

-Here are a few tips from Georgian’s Campus Safety Services team on how you can stay safe:
+Here are tips from Georgian’s Campus Safety Services on how you can stay safe this winter:

 - Keep a survival kit in your vehicle: Include a shovel, booster cables, flashlight with spare batteries, First Aid kit, blanket and more.
 Learn how to build a kit.